Skip to main content

 Nico Opper

-Nico Opper (they/them) is an Emmy®-nominated director and producer who has been featured in Filmmaker Magazine’s annual “25 New Faces of Independent Film”, Indiewire Magazine’s “25 LGBT Filmmakers on the Rise”, and DOC NYC’s “40 Under 40” list of documentary talents.
-Their directorial debut, Off and Running (Tribeca Film Festival Audience Favorite, P.O.V. broadcast), received the Best Documentary Award at Outfest, The WGA Award for Best Documentary Screenplay and a national Emmy nomination.
-Their episodic series The F Word (Los Angeles Film Festival, PBS Digital Studios, SoulPancake) was nominated for a Gotham Award for Breakthrough Series, an IDA Award for Best Short Form Series, and was named a top series of the year by Indiewire.
-Most recently they produced the ITVS feature documentary Try Harder! which premiered in the U.S. Documentary Competition at the 2021 Sundance Film Festival.
+Nico Opper is an Emmy®-nominated queer and trans filmmaker based in Oakland, CA. Their feature directorial debut, Off and Running (Tribeca Film Festival premiere, POV), received nine Best Documentary festival awards and a national Emmy nomination.
+Their episodic twelve-part series The F Word (Participant Media & PBS Digital Studios) was nominated for a Gotham Award and an IDA Award, and named a top series of the year by Indiewire.
+They produced the ITVS feature documentary Try Harder! which premiered in the U.S. Documentary Competition at the 2021 Sundance Film Festival and was nominated for an Independent Spirit Award and a Cinema Eye Honor.
+They also directed, wrote and produced When I Write It (Tribeca, Hot Docs, POV) and Visitor’s Day (AFI Docs, Mill Valley, Guadalajara, DOC NYC, PBS).

 In the News